lupyuen/lupyuen.github.io/src/de2.md

 (We'll explain the tricky Zig parts with C)

-Zig looks highly similar to C. In future we might convert the Zig driver code to C.
+Zig looks highly similar to C. If we ever need to convert the driver code to C...
+Easy peasy!

 _Why NuttX on PinePhone?_